nahanoo/gc_bias/README.md

 ## Introduction

 This package allows you to visualize GC bias in sequencing data.
 In order to do so, the reference sequence is split into k-mers.
 K-mer size can be controllable with the flag --window-size.
 For every k-kmer the GC content and the coverage is calculated.
 These tuples are then visualized with a 2dhistogram.
+This plot is interesting to investigate low coverage areas, which is why there is cut off at a coverage of 20.
 Example output:
 ![example plot](./example_plot.png)
 Here we see an example plot of *Microbacterium saperdae* which has a high average gc content.
 The plot shows nicely, that there are thousands of k-mers with a very high gc-content and zero coverage.
 In other words, there are regions in the genome with high GC content that have no sequencing coverage.